plgagne/Game-Boy-Essentials/website/drafts/Yoshi's Cookie.md

 ## Short explanation and light review

+I hate the vs mode against the CPU cause you can't see their tactics and learn from them so I don't learn how to play and keep on sucking.

 *Yoshi's Cookie* is fine.
 It's just as good as other contemporary puzzle games.
 It's not going to enlighten your life or break anybody's brain with its inventive concept.
 You'll pull it out, play it because it is not another falling block puzzle game.
 Its blocks fall from both the top and right side you see.
 It's fine.

 these days, a puzzle game with this few amount of features would be derided.
 Back in 1992 it was good enough to warrant your attention.